Part 1 Legislative Background

 3.6 Dependency or unemployment of the child not required

 It is not a requirement that a qualified child be financially dependent on the claimant.
-It is possible for a child to be in remunerative full-time employment or on a Student Summer Job Scheme and still be admitted as a qualified child.
+It is possible for a child to be in remunerative full-time employment and still be admitted as a qualified child.

 A child in respect of whom child maintenance is being paid by an estranged parent may be still considered a qualified child.
 However, payment of child maintenance can determine where the child is considered normally resident under the Social Welfare code (see below).